dd-japan/ctf-terraform/terraform/base/README.md

 After successfully deploying the base infrastructure:

+1. **⚠️ ENSURE Step 5 is completed**: Verify that the ServiceAccount configuration has been applied by running `kubectl get serviceaccount default -n default -o yaml` and checking for `imagePullSecrets`.

-1. Deploy the CTFd platform: `../ctfd/`
+2. Deploy the CTFd platform: `../ctfd/`
-2. Deploy the Swagstore application: `../swagstore/`
+3. Deploy the Swagstore application: `../swagstore/`

+**Important**: If you skip Step 5 (ServiceAccount configuration), subsequent deployments that use private container images from GitHub Container Registry will fail with ImagePullBackOff errors.

 Refer to the respective module README files for detailed instructions.